040code/040code/_posts/2018-09-07-fsf-frontend.md

 By Krystian Czesak

 ### A Real World PWA
-By Zack Argyle

-Progressive web apps
-Reduce -> make it light, webpack bundle analyser, https://www.npmjs.com/package/webpack-bundle-analyzer, html is also too big.
-Reuse -> caching, server workers, (cache via worker is faster then browser cache), Review, measure performance
+Rating: :star: :star: :star: :star:

+Zack Argyle, [@ZackArgyle](https://twitter.com/ZackArgyle) stared with the story of Pinterest and what will happen with your uses once you decide to make a blocking page and only support a app.
+Smoothly continuing with the story how important it is to have a reactive app and what that means.
+A progressive web app is according to Zack: "A site that utilizes progressive enhancements, meaning that modern browsers will get a better experience than older browsers".
+He explained how he used the principle of the 3R's to build a progressive app.
+By Reduce, make it light.
+Use for example [the webpack analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer).
+Reuse, caching, server workers.
+Cache via a worker is faster then the browser cache.
+And Review, measure performance!
+Slides are available [here](https://speakerdeck.com/zackargyle/a-real-world-pwa)

 ### Purifying Typescript